Luos-io/Documentation/src/pages/get_started/get_started.md

 We will use <a href="https://platformio.org/platformio-ide" target="_blank">PlatformIO &#8599;</a> as development environment.

-First, install the free coding editor <a href="https://code.visualstudio.com/" target="_blank">Microsoft Visual Studio Code &#8599;</a> (VSCode).
+First, download and install the free coding editor <a href="https://code.visualstudio.com/" target="_blank">Microsoft Visual Studio Code &#8599;</a> (VSCode).
 PlatformIO's IDE is built on top of it.

-Then, in PlatformIO:
+Then, in VSCode:
- 1. Open VSCode Extension Manager.
- 2. Search for the official [PlatformIO IDE](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) extension.
- 3. Install PlatformIO IDE.

 <p align="center">
   <img src="../../_assets/img/get-started/install_VSCODE.png" />
 </p>

+ 1. Open VSCode Extension Manager.
+ 2. Search for the official [PlatformIO IDE](https://platformio.org/install/ide?install=vscode) extension.
+ 3. Install PlatformIO IDE.

 ### Clone the project

-Clone the *getting started* repository on your computer:
+There is two ways to clone the *getting started* repository on your computer:

+- via terminal, using this command line (in this case you will need to have <a href="https://git-scm.com/downloads" target="_blank">GIT</a> previewsly installed on your computer)
 ```bash
 git clone https://github.com/Luos-io/Get_started.git
 ```